-The OptiMesh Multiplanar Expandable Interbody Fusion System mesh implant is a porous container knitted from polyester yarn made of polyethylene terephthalate (PET) thread and offered in three sizes.
+The OptiMesh Align Expandable Interbody Fusion System mesh implant is a porous container knitted from polyester yarn made of polyethylene terephthalate (PET) thread.
 Each mesh is supplied on a disposable holder for ease of handling and placement.
-The OptiMesh device is packaged into double Tyvek/Mylar film pouches, placed in a carton, and then terminally sterilized by gamma radiation.
+The OptiMesh Align device is packaged into double Tyvek/Mylar film pouches, placed in a carton, and then terminally sterilized by gamma radiation.
 The PET material is radiolucent and is not bioresorbable.

-The OptiMesh device is designed to contain and allow compaction of bone graft material.
+The OptiMesh Align device is designed to contain and allow compaction of bone graft material.
 The compaction process during filling deploys the mesh and provides containment to allow formation of a solid graft pack capable of supporting axial load with posterior supplemental fixation.
-The bone graft material placed within the mesh device includes AFT Allograft Filler Tube, which is provided in pre-filled delivery tubes.
+The bone graft material used to fill the mesh implant includes AFT Allograft Filler Tube, which provides pre-filled graft material within a disposable delivery tube.